NotJoeMartinez/yt-fts/README.md

 yt-fts embeddings --channel "3Blue1Brown"

 # specify time interval in seconds to split text by default is 10
+# the larger the interval the more accurate the llm response
+# but semantic search will have more text for you to read.
 yt-fts embeddings --interval 60 --channel "3Blue1Brown"
 ```
 After the embeddings are saved you will see a `(ss)` next to the channel name when you
-list channels and you will be able to use the `vsearch` command for that channel.
+list channels, and you will be able to use the `vsearch` command for that channel.

 ## `vsearch` (Semantic Search)
 `vsearch` is for "Vector search".
 This requires that you enable semantic